 What if TENS could stimulate specific nerves in a specific way, to create a more profound effect?
-That’s what the Thync (pictured at the top of the article) is supposedly doing, and either relaxing or invigorating depending on what mode it’s in: “Thync uses neurosignaling to activate28 specific cranial and peripheral nerves … signalling brain regions to change the way you feel.”
+That’s what the Thync (pictured at the top of the article) is supposedly doing, and either relaxing or invigorating depending on what mode it’s in: “Thync uses neurosignaling to activate33 specific cranial and peripheral nerves … signalling brain regions to change the way you feel.”
 Unsurprisingly, skeptical neurologist Dr. Steven Novella’s late 2015 review of the Thync is discouraging.34 For me, $200 is not an outrageous price for a little interesting experimenting on myself, and I’ll probably try it for fun.
 But I’m keeping my expectations low.
 If I’m really serious about getting into a deeply relaxed state, I suspect practicing meditation would offer better bang for buck.
 Or even just a hot bath.

 And how about the more traditional approach?
 For instance, how about using TENS to reduce jaw clenching in a patient with temporomandibular joint syndrome?
 It’s a good example to consider, because it’s a classic example of the combination of muscle clenching and pain.
 If TENS is relaxing, it should be able to help this problem.
 The evidence is very limited and mixed.
 A little 2001 study is the only reasonably well-designed test I could find.
 It compared TENS to biofeedback in 20 patients.
-Unfortunately, neither method had any effect: those jaw muscles kept right on clenching, as measured by EMG.30 That is a bummer.
+Unfortunately, neither method had any effect: those jaw muscles kept right on clenching, as measured by EMG.35 That is a bummer.

 And I’d still try it if I had temporomandibular joint syndrome.
 The right settings could make the difference!

 As if there aren’t enough TENS options with a few electrodes and several dials, you can — if you’re eccentric — run current through your whole body in an electric bath.
-This current would hopefully only be direct (galvanic) current for safety.31 But for the same reason it’s safer, direct current is also less stimulating: it causes a smooth, sustained muscle contraction, whereas the alternating current of TENS makes your muscles vibrate.
+This current would hopefully only be direct (galvanic) current for safety.36 But for the same reason it’s safer, direct current is also less stimulating: it causes a smooth, sustained muscle contraction, whereas the alternating current of TENS makes your muscles vibrate.
 Sounds relaxing, eh?
 Spasm baths!

 “What is so strange about a galvanic bath?” one reader asked me.
 I suppose it’s not quite as outrageous as it looks, but it does reek of what could possibly go wrong?
 And, medically speaking, it’s quite a bit farther out in left field than TENS, quite unlikely to be good for anything.
 There’s no known or plausible therapeutic mechanism other than “it feels kinda funny.”